 PET imaging of BAT

 Brown adipose tissue (BAT) is characterized by rich vasculature and innervation, required for its thermogenic function and control by sympathetic nervous system.
 Brown adipocytes contain numerous large mitochondria, surrounded by small lipid droplets.
 Brown adipocytes are smaller (15-60 µm) than the white adipocytes (25-200 µm) in white adipose tissue (WAT).
 Cold environment sensed in the hypothalamus activates the sympathetic nervous system.
 Sympathetic nerve terminals release norepinephrine (NE), which binds to the β3-adrenergic receptors (β3ARs) on BAT and WAT cells, and start a signalling cascade that leads to the hydrolysis of intracellular triglycerides.
 Released free fatty acids, or other factors, can activate the uncoupling protein 1 (UCP1) in the mitochondrial inner membrane; UCP1 increases the permeability of the inner membrane to protons, thus uncoupling the ATP synthesis from substrate oxidation.
 PPARγ regulates BAT function and maintains the inducibility by β-adrenergic stimuli (Lasar et al., 2018).
-Secretin, released from the gut during a meal, binds to secretin receptors on brown adipocytes, activating BAT, which induces satiation and mediates meal-associated thermogenesis (Li et al., 2018).
+Neuropeptide secretin, released from the gut during a meal, binds to secretin receptors on brown adipocytes, activating BAT, which induces satiation and mediates meal-associated thermogenesis (Li et al., 2018).
+Glucagon increases heat production in BAT and BAT mass in rats, and cold-exposure increases glucagon levels in the blood (Habegger et al., 2010).
 Adenosine and A2AR agonists activate BAT and induce browning of WAT (Gnad et al., 2014).
 Adenosine administration increases perfusion in BAT even more than cold exposure (Lahesmaa et al., 2018b).
 Cold exposure increases human BAT thermogenesis rapidly, in 20 min, while BAT deactivation after exposure is a slow process (Leitner et al., 2018).

 In addition to using intracellular triglycerides, activated brown adipocytes also take up and use more FFAs, glucose, and acylcarnitines from the plasma.
 Liver produces acylcarnitines in response to the cold and increased FFA concentration in the plasma (Simcox et al., 2017).
 Inhibition of lipolysis blunts cold-induced increase in oxidative activity, as shown with [1-11C]acetate PET in rats (Labbé et al., 2015) and in humans (Blondin et al., 2017).
 BAT has high activity of glutaminase, suggesting that it may use also glutamine (Cooney et al., 1986).